MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-reminders.md

 ---
 title: Set Up Reminder Terms and Levels
-description: 'Learn how to set up Business Central so that you can send a reminder to a customer about a payment that is due and add charges, or fees to the payment because of the delay.'
+description: Learn how to set up Business Central so that you can send a reminder to a customer about a payment that is due and add charges, or fees to the payment because of the delay.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'payment due, debt, overdue, fee, charge, reminder' ms.search.form: '431, 432, 478'
+ms.search.keywords: payment due, debt, overdue, fee, charge, reminder ms.search.form: 431, 432, 436, 478
-ms.date: 04/01/2021
+ms.date: 02/09/2022
 ms.author: edupont
+ms.openlocfilehash: caa31498ac63d376d4fb13f83c66664a1cf78bcd
+ms.sourcegitcommit: 8a968e9176a913635e47e5170c66962e485e6689
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 02/10/2022
+ms.locfileid: "8105790"
 ---
 # <a name="set-up-reminder-terms-and-levels"></a>Set Up Reminder Terms and Levels